chadwhitaker/numbar-docs/README.md

 To begin, output a property called `primary` with a value or metric that is very important to you.
 The `primary` value is what you'll see in your menu bar, so this should be a value that often changes and is of high interest to you.

-For example, you could output your business' daily revenue, or count the number of today’s new users from your database.
+For example, you could pull your business' daily revenue from Mixpanel's API, or count the number of new users from your database.

 ```json
 {